 During the heating season, very cold weather can produce discomfort.
 Dry-air causes a sensation of coolness, a desire to increase the thermostat set point, problems with static electricity and dry sinuses.
-Adding a humidifier to the heating system moderates these problems, but if a humidifier is installed, it

-Page 56 of 83 Exhibit A must not produce a visible or concealed condensation problem.
+Adding a humidifier to the heating system moderates these problems, but if a humidifier is installed, it must not produce a visible or concealed condensation problem.
 (See the unabridged version of Manual J for more information on this subject).